qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 The first four are self explanatory, the two last are expression filters.
 Field Filter allow user to choose a column name in the list and add a simple form to the right of the dropdown list to filter with a *like* expression parameter.
-This filter will create an expression filter as an :menugui:`Advanced filter`.
+This filter will create an expression filter as an :guilabel:`Advanced filter`.
 The last kind of filter will open an expression window, see :ref:`vector_expressions` for more information.